Timber piling could help build hopes for homes on peatland

 “I am hopeful that the results of the research can have a practical application for future developments and help us even better achieve our objectives.”

-Scott Dingwall, head of regional development, Lochaber, Skye and Wester Ross, at HIE, said the availability of suitable affordable housing was a key factor in development across the Highlands and Islands.
+Scott Dingwall, head of regional development for Lochaber, Skye and Wester Ross at HIE, said the availability of suitable affordable housing was a key factor in development across the Highlands and islands.

 Comments & Moderation